Welcome and thanks for stopping by Genealogy Circle. I’m Cindy Freed, my family’s history enthusiast and Civil War geek.

-Thanks for stopping by Genealogy Circle.
-I’m Cindy Freed, the family story enthusiast here.
-I LOVE potato chips, the Cincinnati Reds, shabby chic stuff and researching my family’s history.
-There’s something in me that wants to touch my long gone ancestors.
+There’s something in me that wants to reach out to my long gone ancestors.
 I can’t explain it but it’s there.
-I need to know them, what they liked and didn’t like.
-I need to see them, how they dressed and ate and lived.
-Since I can’t leap back a century or even a few decades I learn about them and their lives through research, lots and lots of research.
+I want to know them, what they liked and didn’t like.
+I want to know how they dressed, ate and lived.
+Since I can’t leap back a century or even a few decades I learn about them and their lives through genealogy research, lots and lots of research.
 You know what?
 I’d be the first to sign up for a time-travel experience.
 Just punch in 1860 please!
 Then onto 1890 with a stop in the 1920s too!
-Oh yeah . . . .

 I’m doing some speaking now.
 My presentation, “Researching Your Civil War Ancestor – From Beginning to End ” is popular with genealogy societies.

 I also have a mostly monthly newsletter cleverly called “Civil War Research Tips”.
 (I really do need a catchier name for it!)
 As a subscriber you’ll receive all this action-packed info first!
 Just sign up here in the right sidebar and pass the word along if you know someone that might be interested in Civil War Research Tips.

 You can also sign up and receive my blog posts in your inbox.
 That’s over there in the column on the right below the Civil War Research Tips.

 Social Media – you can find me there too!

 I’m very social too!
 I love twitter!
 Follow me @Genealogycircle, or Facebook, on Google+, and Pinterest.
 Let’s talk!
 You can always email me at cindy@genealogycircle dot com.
 Now that you’ve heard all about me let’s connect!